 together to create a product with the user experience at the very center

 of the design process,” says Peter Chou, CEO, HTC.

 design language combines with the very latest software advancements to

 deliver a premium tablet, inside and out.
-We are thrilled to be able to

 bring this product to market.”